Rare-earth industry in China: Proposals for policy

-Environmental impacts

-The US stopped their mining operations in part because of the immense pollution from the practices to extract these rare earths.
-However, as the main producer for the world, China did not waver but rather increased their production levels.
-The major provinces in which rare earths were mined are Shandong, Inner Mongolia, Sichuan, Jiangxi, Guangdong, Fujian, Hunan, and Guangxi.
-This has caused lasting damage to the villages surrounding the factories.
+Environment

+Until the 1990s, the US had previously dominated the global REE industry but its domestic production declined after they started to make stricter environmental regulations that began in the 1980s.
+China comparatively did not tighten environmental regulations, but instead made a decision to heavily invest in the sector and increase production.
+Along with lax environmental regulations and strategic state-led planning, they overtook the United States in REE production in the 1990s and became dominant in the REE global industry by the early 2000s.
+This, however, all came at a high environmental cost to the villages surrounding the REE mining and processing operations.
+A majority of China's rare earth mining is concentrated in the sparsely populated Inner Mongolia region, namely the Bayan Obo mine near Baotou City, which alone holds a deposit that amounts to approximately over 80% of China's total rare earth reserves.
+Other provinces producing rare earths includes Shandong, Sichuan, Jiangxi, Guangdong, Fujian, Hunan, and Guangxi.

-The sewage produced from the factories were dumped into nearby ponds and rivers.
+The sewage produced from the factories was dumped into nearby ponds and rivers.
 According to accounts from a resident of Bayan Obo, a major production center, "Before the factories were built, there were just fields here as far as the eye can see.
 In the place of this radioactive sludge, there were watermelons, aubergines and tomatoes".
 During the 1980s, "Plants grew badly.
 They would flower all right, but sometimes there was no fruit or they were small or smelt awful".
 In the villages near Bayan Obo, many farmers left because crops and livestock could not survive and the remaining farmers were affected with health problems.
 The reason why mining rare earths is so detrimental is because of the low concentrations of the elements in the raw ores.
 To extract these small amounts of ore, factories must use various separation and refinement techniques such as acid baths and leaching, which involve chemicals which damage the environment.
 The major pollutants were emissions of HF, H_{2}SO_{4}, SO_{2}, and NH_{3}.